 Regardless of a person's guilt or innocence, I believe that every single individual in the criminal justice system deserves an attorney who will fight for them in order to help them get the best resolution possible in their case.
-Most cases are simply overcharged and you need someone with experience to let you know if you should stand strong or bend a little.
+Most cases are simply over charged and you really need someone with experience to let you know if you should stand strong or bend and take a deal.
 If the State thinks you are afraid to exercise your rights, because you have a weak attorney, then you are really in trouble.
 Sometimes making them earn it is all the leverage you will have.

-Unfortunately, in my career, I have witnessed too many criminal defendants being taken advantage of by savvy prosecutors and aggressive judges with more experience than their attorneys, or worse yet, those brave few souls who try to represent themselves.
-They often end up making poor decisions in court that can cost them forever, due to the enormous amount of stress they have from being locked up and their attorneys lacking the time, knowledge, and experience to properly advise them.
+Unfortunately, in my career, I have witnessed too many criminal defendants being taken advantage of by savvy prosecutors and aggressive judges with more experience than their attorneys (both private and public defenders), or worse yet, those brave few souls who try to represent themselves.
+They often end up making poor decisions in court that can cost them forever, due to the enormous amount of stress they have on them from being locked up and because their attorneys lack the time, knowledge, and experience to properly advise them.